(Pronounce: Suh-you-en Chiang)

 Summary of My Research Projects

 My most recent project is to generate commit messages by using Neural Machine Translation (NMT) (Publications 16 and 14).
 In this project, I introduced the state-of-the-art NMT in generating natural language descriptions of the modifications that programmers made to software artifacts.
 The input of my approach is a diff file, which is generated by a file differencing tool (e.g. git diff).
 The output of my approach is an English sentence that describe the changes listed in the diff file.
 Click to see more about this project!
-I am going to present this work in ASE'17 in Urbana-Champaign, Illinois this year!
+I presented this work in ASE'17 in Urbana-Champaign, Illinois and here is the transcript with the slides!

 I am also passionate about empirical software engineering.
 While most of my projects deal with large amounts of data, two of my projects focus mostly on obtaining and analyzing data.
-One study is about the performance of program slicing, which is a fundamental program analysis technique (Publications 9 and 7).
+One study is about the performance of program slicing, which is a fundamental program analysis technique (Publications 7 and 5).
 The other study is about the behavior of programmers in debugging (Publication 11).
-I am going to present this work in ICSME'17 in Shanghai this year!
+I presented this work in ICSME'17 in Shanghai.

 I collaborated with my labmates a lot.
 Two projects that I have extensively worked on are applying machine learning algorithms, specifically, classification algorithms such as SVM (support vector machine), in automatic software documentation.
 One project is using artificial neural network to find the code fragments that are important to be documented (Publication 15).
 In this project, I went to ABB and surveyed about how professional programmers rate the importance of classes.
 The other project is using SVM to generate extractive summaries of developer-customer meetings (Publication 12).
 I extracted most features from the meeting transcripts, ran machine learning algorithms with my colleague Ameer, and conducted a reproducibility study on AMI data set.